DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 ### Sub-Template to show current todo list and to update/delete single todo

-The next task is to allow the template to display current todo list, and to allow the user to update and delete displayed items.
+The next task is to allow the template to display current todo list and to allow the user to update and delete displayed items.
 We can do this with the HTML specified int the `todo-list div`:

 ```html